Josh Parkinson discuss his foray into DJing and producing, the unusual trajectory of his career, and the importance of Stephen Hawking’s message.

 One of the great revelations of the space age has been the perspective that has given humanity on ourselves.

 When we see the earth from space we see ourselves as a whole.
-We see the unity and not the divisions.
+We see

 It is such a simple image.
 One planet, one human race.